upnextfm/scripts/README.md

 upnext.fm user scripts
 ======================
+Click the name of the script to get the code.
+From upnext.fm, click on Options and then Scripting.
+Paste the code into your scripts box.

 ### [Auto Queue Favorites](https://raw.githubusercontent.com/upnextfm/scripts/master/auto-queue-favorites.js)
 Automatically queues one of the songs from your favorites every 30 minutes.